Band and Percussion Classes

 Band and percussion students need to provide their own instrument to play in any of the ensembles.
 Instruments can be purchased, either new or used, or may be rented.
 Most of the local music stores have very reasonable prices when renting an instrument, and even offer special pricing for the first few months.

 Where to get band and percussion instruments: Roberson's Music, KBI, Music and Arts, etc. Please do NOT to go Guitar Center for a band or percussion instrument.
-We've had several problems in the past of Guitar Center selling the wrong instrument to families.
+We've had several problems in the past with Guitar Center selling the wrong instrument to families.
 Go to Guitar Center if you want a guitar, not if you want a band or percussion instrument.
 You want to go to a store that specializes in school band instrument rental and sales.

 *FAYM owns a FEW